 Costs.
 Undergraduate and graduate students pay a mandatory health center fee and receive fully covered primary care physician services at the Health Center for that term, as well as counseling and psychological services and access to health education programs.
-Appointments with the gynecologist or dermatologist, lab, X-ray, pharmacy, and supplies are charged at reasonable rates.
+Any lab work, pharmacy items and medical supplies are charged at reasonable rates.